 - Use Automated Responses to Keep Engagement Flowing

 If you’re using an auto-reply for new subscribers, craft a warm and personal welcome message that invites them to ask questions or share more about themselves.
-Little touches like, “We’re thrilled to have you here!
+Little touches like “We’re thrilled to have you here!
 Let us know what you’re most interested in learning!” set a friendly tone right from the start.

 - Create Community Opportunities Outside of Email

 If you’re up for it, encourage subscribers to join other community spaces, like a private Facebook group, Slack channel, or online forum.
 This way, they can connect with you and each other.
+Having a place where subscribers can interact and share with others who share their interests strengthens your community and deepens their loyalty to your brand.

 - Showcase Social Proof and Testimonials

 People naturally trust others’ experiences, especially those who have had positive outcomes with a product or service.
 Social proof within your email isn’t just about saying, “Look, people like us!”
 It’s about creating a sense of community and showing your subscribers that they’re part of something valuable and trusted.
+Another unique way to build trust and credibility with email marketing is to include social proof and testimonials from your satisfied customers in your emails.
+In the image below, Moosend includes clients’ testimonials to show how their platform is helping people solve their mailing problems.

 Here’s how to strategically include social proof and testimonials in your emails: